 In the Act, the reference to spectrum migration is clearly the migration of users of radio frequency spectrum to other radio frequency bands in accordance with the radio frequency plan.
-The main focus of the "FREQUENCY MIGRATION PLAN" is on migrating existing users.
+The main focus of the "Frequency Migration Plan" is on migrating existing users.

 Since certain issues of spectrum migration involve usage as opposed to users, it is useful to expand the definition of migration to include not just users but also uses.
-Therefore the ICASA definition of radio frequency migration is:
+Therefore the Authority's definition of radio frequency migration is: